Last Updated on

 Poly Spots or Poly Base Markers – Here was our second choice.
 We found 12″ poly spot markers and 9″ square spots.
 Both would have worked very well.
 The 6 pack came in the 6 colors of the game as well.
 They are durable and there is no prep work (cutting, painting, etc.) needed.

 Interlocking Foam Tiles/Mats – We have used the poly spots and the foam mats in other programs so we knew they would both hold up to the abuse of a special event.
 The reason we went with the foam mats is because they interlock and they are bigger than the poly spots.
 We didn’t want the spots moving around.
 The mats also came in the six colors we needed.
 I purchased the 1/2″ 2’x2′ premium interlocking mats from WeSellMats.com.
-They came quick and in perfect condition at a price I couldn’t find anywhere else.
-I purchased 15 sets (90 tiles).
-Over the long haul I’m certain this will prove to be the most frugal option, especially if we use the mats for other programs.
+They came quickly and in perfect condition at a price I couldn’t find anywhere else.
+I purchased 90 tiles.
+Over the long haul, I’m certain this will prove to be the most frugal option, especially if we use the mats for other programs.

 Now that we have a board, it’s time to give you the rules of the game.
 It is very simple.
 I learned a few things I should have done after the first event and the rules below include them.